You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What’s being renovated?

 For all its glory, Massey Hall was showing its age before renovations began in 2018.
 The crumbling plaster ceiling in the main hall has been covered in wire mesh since 1968, there were significant accessibility problems and the stunning stained-glass windows were covered in plywood — to protect them and to block out the noise and light of the modern city.
-The renovation project will provide a complete top-to-bottom overhaul of the building.
-The newly unveiled windows will have better temperature insulation and noise isolation.
-Some of the most exciting developments are the revitalization of the lobby which will be restored to its original grandeur, and the repair of the iconic exterior marquee sign.
-Centuries Bar will also receive an upgrade — instead of impromptu performances by visiting talent, the new version will have full staging capabilities and offer an alternative space for live shows.
+The renovation project provided a complete top-to-bottom overhaul of the building.
+The newly unveiled windows have better temperature insulation and noise isolation.
+Some of the most exciting developments are the revitalization of the lobby which was restored to its original grandeur, and the repair of the iconic exterior marquee sign.
+Centuries Bar also received an upgrade — instead of impromptu performances by visiting talent, this new version has full staging capabilities and offers an alternative space for live shows.

-Maintaining the hall’s historic integrity and legendary acoustics are top priorities.
-In order to do so, the city has called in the top experts in the field.
-Toronto-based KPMB Architects are overseeing the project, working closely with Heritage Toronto and a team of highly specialized expert consultants in acoustics, lighting design, architectural history and conservation.
-Vitreous Glassworks company will handle the restoration of the windows.
+Maintaining the hall’s historic integrity and legendary acoustics were top priorities.
+To do so, the city called in the top experts in the field.
+Toronto-based KPMB Architects oversaw the project, working closely with Heritage Toronto and a team of highly specialized expert consultants in acoustics, lighting design, architectural history and conservation.
+Vitreous Glassworks company handled the restoration of the windows.
 These experts in stained-glass glazing have worked on heritage projects elsewhere in the city including the Keg Mansion and Mount Pleasant Cemetery.
-The priceless artworks (there are over 100 windows) will be the focal point when Massey Hall reopens.
+The priceless artworks (there are over 100 windows) are now the focal point at Massey Hall.

-If you haven’t had the opportunity to experience Massey Hall, make sure to take a stroll past and see how the renovation is going – and keep an eye out for event tickets once the Hall reopens!
+If you haven’t had the opportunity to experience the new-and-improved Massey Hall, make sure to grab tickets to one of its legendary performances and see for yourself!